321 Years Ago

 “Doesn’t matter.
 Just trust me.”

-The alfar stared at Egil a moment longer, then nodded and thrust the reins into Egil’s hands.
-He turned to a dun horse decked in Alfheim trappings and rested a hand on its neck, cooing at it under his breath while searching its saddlebags for the tinderbox.
+The alfar stared at Egil a long moment, then nodded and thrust the reins into Egil’s hands.
+He turned to a dun horse decked in Alfheim trappings and rested a hand on its neck, cooing at it under his breath while searching its saddlebags for the matchbox.
+Finding his prize, he passed it to Egil and took back the reins.
+With a few hasty strikes, Roman set the branch ablaze.

-Across the clearing, the selcla stood on its hind legs so that it towered over the three alfar at nearly twice their height.
-It swiped at one with a massive paw, striking him and sending him flying into a nearby tree trunk with a thud.
-Before it could strike again, Roman ran into the fray, waving the flaming branch at the selcla.
-It fell back immediately, dropping onto four legs again and taking several steps wary back.
+The selcla stood on its hind legs, towering over the alfar at nearly twice their height.
+It swiped at one with a clawed, eerily human hand and sent him flying into a nearby tree trunk with a thud.
+Before it could strike again, Egil ran into the fray, waving the flaming branch at the selcla.
+It shrank back immediately, dropping onto four legs again and taking wary steps back.

-“Shoo,” Egil urged, waving the branch at it again.
-It was burning quickly; he could already feel the heat on his hand.
-Fortunately, the trick had worked.
-With an irritated grunt, the selcla turned and lumbered back into the brush.
+“Shoo!”
+Egil urged, waving the branch at it again.
+The fern burned quickly; he could feel the heat of it on his hand as th flame spread lower.
+Fortunately, though, the trick worked.
+With a grunt, the selcla turned and lumbered back into the brush.

 Egil dropped the branch and stomped out the fire while the alfar crowded around him.